 What should you do now?

-- Getting outside and connecting your family with nature is an important part of Take Them Outside.
+Getting outside and connecting your family with nature is an important part of Take Them Outside.
 If you’d like to learn more and stay connected, sign up for our newsletter.
-You’ll receive tips, goodies, activity ideas, and guides delivered right to your inbox every few weeks.
-These little emails will serve as an inspiration and a reminder to take them outside.
+You’ll get a mini kick in the butt to help you and your kids outside and connecting more with nature.